zenml-io/zenml-projects/customer-churn/README.md

 - The **local artifact store** stores step outputs on your hard disk.
 - The **local metadata store** stores metadata like the pipeline name and step parameters inside a local SQLite database.
-- The docker images created to run your pipeline are stored in a local docker **container registry**.
+- The Docker images created to run your pipeline are stored in a local docker **container registry**.
 - The **Kubeflow orchestrator** is responsible for running your ZenML pipeline in Kubeflow Pipelines.